capsabogdan/Project-MLOps/reports/README.md

 >
 > Answer:

 --- For the CI we have set up multiple branches and Github actions.
-The CI is done for testing and the actions get triggered when merging from **DEV** to **TEST**. ---
+The CI is done for testing and the actions get triggered when merging from **DEV** to **TEST**.

+We are mainly testing the data, asserting that all labels are represented and the size of each datapoint.
+Furthermore, we are running the CI on the latest Ubuntu version, python 3.8.
+So code changes can pass when pushing to dev, but for the merge to test should be evaluated and be aproved only if they do not affect the size of the datapoints and labels in use.
+The final step, which leads to production is to do a PR from test to main, as this will trigger further the CD in the Cloud.

+Our last Github Action: https://github.com/capsabogdan/Project-MLOps/actions/runs/3961993677
+ ---

 ## Running code and tracking experiments